 (current state: Our 'Innovation' score on g2crowd.com is less than 60%)

-Leading KPI: Customers give us an NPS score of at least +7 on average.
+1. Leading KPI: Achieve an average customer NPS score of at least +7.

 (current state: Our NPS score is less than 3 on average)

-Lagging KPI: Our overall gross % customer churn is less than 10% per annum.
+2. Lagging KPI: Decrease our overall gross % customer churn to less than 10% per annum.

 (current state: Our gross % customer churn is greater than 20% per annum)

-Leading KPI: Our community awareness is over 70%.
+1. Leading KPI: Raise our community awareness to 70%.

 (current state: Our community awareness is less than 20%)

-It goes without saying that the 'gap' component of your gap analysis is of course the variance between the KPIs of your current state and your desired future state.
+The 'gap' component of your gap analysis is the variance between the KPIs of your current state and your desired future state.

 For example, you could say that we have a gap of 50% between our current level of community awareness (20%) and our desired future state of community awareness (70%).